 Buying a bike

 If you have your own bike, you can not only navigate Barcelona but also explore the surrounding areas at the weekends.
-It’s fairy easy to pick up a cheap second hand bike in Barcelona – check out apps like Wallapop or websites like Loquo.
+It’s fairly easy to pick up a cheap second hand bike in Barcelona – check out apps like Wallapop.
 There are also a lot of second hand bike shops around the back streets of Raval, and many of the bike rental places in El Gotico and Barceloneta do good deals on their old rental stock.
 Green Bikes Barcelona sells second-hand and buys your bike back at 50% of the original price if you move away.
 If you want to buy new, Decathalon is a good bet.

 The bike lanes in Barcelona are extensive, making cycling in the city a more enjoyable and relaxing experience than other major European cities.
 A downloadable map of the city’s bike lane network is available to plan your routes.

 Do you cycle in Barcelona?
 Do you have any tips?
-Let us know in the comments!
+Let us know on Facebook and Instagram!